 - 1 cup raw cashews soaked overnight (or minimum two hours if you have a high speed blender)

-- 2 tbsp shiro miso (white miso paste, check label if gluten free)
+- 2 tablespoon shiro miso (white miso paste, check label if gluten free)

 - 1 large sweet potato (orange kumara)